What Kills Rats Instantly? How to Get Rid of Rats in Your House Fast

 With their sharp teeth, these rodents can gnaw through anything, their clawed feet can scramble up almost any surface, and their tails leaving havoc in their wake.
 Rats infiltrate even clean, and well-built homes, then leave behind damaged property and diseases.
 For these reasons, they need to be exterminated and fast.

 Once you spot a rat in your home, the first thing that comes to mind is how to get rid of rats in the quickest way possible.
-Well, this post has the answer on how to get rid of rats in house fast.
+A rat problem is nothing to mess around with.
+The most common rats associated with infestations around homes and businesses are roof rats and Norway rats.
+This post has the answer on how to get rid of rats in house fast.

 First Things First: No Poisons